Azure/PSRule.Rules.Azure/README.md

 2. Create a new YAML pipeline with the _Starter pipeline_ template.
 3. Add the `Install PSRule module` task.
    - Set module to `PSRule.Rules.Azure`.
-4. Export rule data from templates using PowerShell.
-5. Add the `PSRule analysis` task.
+4. Add the `PSRule analysis` task.
-   - Set input type to `Input Path`.
+   - Set input type to `repository`.
-   - Set input files to the location rule data is exported to.
    - Set modules to `PSRule.Rules.Azure`.

 For example: